RawanGamalElDin12/E-Billing_system/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

+## Important!!! bosooo please
+run this command in angular cli

+`ng add @angular/material`
+This will install the Angular Material package and add it to your project's dependencies.
+Additionally, the command will make some changes to your project's configuration files to enable the use of Angular Material components and styles.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.